 Although only a fragment of the population schedules remain, there are some useful parts of this census that have survived, including schedules of Union Civil War Veterans or their widows, Oklahoma territorial schedules, a list of selected Delaware African Americans, and Statistics on Lutheran Congregations.

 Historical Considerations of the 1890 Census

 Collected during the heart of the Industrial Revolution, the 1890 Census was the first to be tabulated by machine.
 The data was collected on separate punched cards that could be fed into a machine for processing.
 This dramatically reduced the amount of time needed to tabulate the data.
 The total population was published in only 6 weeks.

 At the time of the 1921 fire that destroyed most of the census records, there was no central agency to protect federal records.
 Each government department was in charge of its own documents.
 The loss of the 1890 census records was one of the influencing factors in that led to the creation of the National Archives and Records Administration in 1934.

-Resources for the 1890 Census
+Historical events surrounding the 1890 US Census

 January 1, 1892 – Ellis Island Immigration station begins processing immigrants to the United States.